rossberg/camp/README.txt

   higher CPU consumption on my Mac laptop than on my Windows desktop, about 40% vs 2%, while GPU time is about the same.)

+  There are plenty of smaller things that could be optimised, too.
+But it's fast enough for me, so I don't care right now.

 * Localisation: The underlying library doesn't offer much in the way of detecting keyboard assignments, so I'm afraid it assumes an English/U.S. keyboard.
 Feel free to hack the source code if you're desperate for an